Wilzzu/Thunderblaze/README.md

 ## Features

-- **Home Page**: General information about the Discord server and more information about other features in the website.
+- **Home Page**: General information about the Discord server and mentions of the website's features.
-- **Videos Page**: Shows server's public YouTube videos.
+- **Videos Page**: Shows server's YouTube videos.
 Logged-in members of the Discord server can watch private videos.
 - **Statistics Page**: Provides group members statistics.
 Displays the top 3 members in a podium format.
 - **Feedback Page**: Allows members to send feedback to the moderation team.
 Only moderators can view the feedback messages.
-- **Profile Page**: Shows logged-in user information and users can link their social accounts here.
+- **Profile Page**: Shows logged-in user's information and allows them to link their social accounts.

 ## Technologies Used